Governor of Massachusetts: Qualifications

+Election and term

+The governor is an elected position.
+The term of office is four years since the 82nd amendment to the Massachusetts Constitution in 1964, with no term limit.

+Elections for governor are held on a four-year basis concurrently with elections for the offices of lieutenant governor, attorney general, secretary of the commonwealth, state treasurer, and state auditor.

 History

 The role of governor has existed in Massachusetts since the Royal Charter of 1628.
 The original role was one of a president of the board of a joint-stock company, namely the Massachusetts Bay Company.
 The governor would be elected by freemen, who were shareholders of the company.
 These shareholders were mostly colonists themselves who fit certain religious requirements.
 The governor acted in a vice-regal manner, overseeing the governance and functioning of the colony.
-Originally they were supposed to reside in London, as was the case with other colonial company governors, although this protocol was broken when John Winthrop was appointed Governor.
-The governor served as the executive of the colony, originally elected annually, they were joined by a Council of Assistants.
+Originally they were supposed to reside in London, as was the case with other colonial company governors, although this protocol was broken when John Winthrop was appointed governor.
+The governor served as the executive of the colony, originally elected annually, and were joined by a Council of Assistants.
 This council was a group of magistrates who performed judicial functions, acted as an upper house of the General Court, and provided advice and consent to the governor.
 The early governors of Massachusetts Bay were staunchly Puritan colonists who wished to form a state that coincided with religious law.

-With the founding of the Dominion of New England, the New England colonies were combined with the Province of New York, Province of West Jersey, and the Province of East Jersey.
-During this period (1686-1689) Massachusetts had no governor of its own.
+With the founding of the Dominion of New England by James II of England, the New England colonies were combined with the Province of New York, Province of West Jersey, and the Province of East Jersey.
+During this period (1686–1689) Massachusetts had no governor of its own.
 Instead there existed a royally appointed governor who resided in Boston and served at the King's pleasure.
-Though there existed a council which served as a quasi-legislature, however the logistics of calling the council to meet were so arduous that the Dominion was essentially governed by the Crown through the Royal Governor.
+Though there existed a council which served as a quasi-legislature, however the logistics of calling the council to meet were so arduous that the Dominion was essentially governed by the Crown through the royal governor.
 The reason for the creation of such a post was there existed tremendous hostility between the Kingdom of England and the colonists of Massachusetts Bay.
 In an effort to bring the colonies under tighter control the Crown dismantled the old assembly system and created the Viceroy system based on the Spanish model in New Spain.
 This model of government was greatly disliked by the colonists all throughout British North America but especially in New England where colonists at one time did have some semblance of democratic and local control.
 With the Glorious Revolution and the Boston Revolt the Dominion was abolished in 1689.